â Reviens sur :

 Jealous People Hate It: Why Your Laughter Is Your Best Protection

-Why jealous people hate your laugh
+Why jealous people hate your laughter

 Humor, the ultimate weapon against negativity